ztipton19/projects-hub/README.md

-# projects-hub

-# Econometrics Portfolio
+# Projects Hub

 **Zachary Tipton** | M.S.
 Economic Analytics | University of Arkansas

-Advanced econometric analysis and data science projects demonstrating statistical modeling, data preprocessing, and economic interpretation.
+Projects are sorted by the primary tool used for the analysis

 ---

-## 📊 Projects
+## 📊 Econometrics - Python

 | Assignment | Description | Key Technical Skills | Packages Used |
 |------------|-------------|---------------------|---------------|